P4bl246/Ensamblador-Assembler/ARCHITECTURE.en.md

 ...
 }
 ~~~
-And that's it, in this case, as before, where only this operator should be used and we would have to add the new condition to `syntactical analysis` to prevent it from writing something like A$D (*it's not possible because I made it so that it only has one operator before the operand*)
+And that's it, in this case, as before, where only this operator should be used and we would have to add the new condition to `analisis sintáctico` to prevent it from writing something like A$D (*it's not possible because I made it so that it only has one operator before the operand*)

 ## RECOMMENDATIONS AND CONSIDERATIONS